Human Immunodeficiency Virus (HIV) Test

 not detect any antibodies in his or her blood.

 Several tests can

-find antibodies or genetic material (RNA) to the HIV virus.
+find antibodies to or genetic material (RNA) of the HIV virus.
 These tests

 Enzyme-linked immunosorbent assay (ELISA).
 This test is usually the first one used to detect